This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-Community-acquired pneumonia (CAP) is a lung infection that you get from being around other people in the community.
+Community-acquired pneumonia (CAP) is a lung infection that you get outside of a hospital or nursing home setting.
 When you have CAP, your lungs become inflamed and cannot work well.
-CAP is caused by different germs, including bacteria, viruses, and fungi (yeasts).
-The germs are easily spread from an infected person to others by coughing, sneezing, or close contact.
+CAP may be caused by bacteria, viruses, or fungi.